-Parvovirus: Highly contagious virus affecting gastrointestinal system; no known cure
+- Parvovirus: Highly contagious virus affecting the gastrointestinal system; no known cure.

-Bordetella: Helps protect against bacteria that causes infectious tracheobronchitis (a.k.a. kennel cough)
+Bordetella: Helps protect against bacteria that cause infectious tracheobronchitis (a.k.a. kennel cough)

 FVRCP is a combination vaccine for cats used to help protect against the following:

-Rhinotracheitis: Disease caused by herpesvirus-1 which affects respiratory system and reproductive tract
+- Rhinotracheitis: Disease caused by herpesvirus-1 which affects the respiratory system and reproductive tract

-Rabies: Fatal virus affecting central nervous system; can be transmitted to humans; no known cure; required for all pets by law
+Rabies: The rabies vaccine prevents rabies, which is a fatal virus affecting the central nervous system.
+Rabies can transmit to humans and there is no known cure.
+It is required for all pets by law.

 A visit with the vet should definitely be at the top of your to-do list after acquiring your new pet.
 Other than vaccines, a physical exam from the veterinarian is important to ensure he/she is developing normally.
-Things such as heart murmurs can be detected at this early age, and is well-worth knowing about!
+Things such as heart murmurs can be detected at this early age.

 Not to mention those nasty intestinal worms (roundworms and hookworms to name a few).
-Some of which can be passed to humans.
-Since some of these parasites are passed directly from the mother to the puppies/kittens, it’s very important to have them checked multiple times.
+Some of these worms can infect humans.
+Therefore, it’s very important for you to have your puppy checked multiple times.
 We actually recommend testing their stool at each puppy/kitten visit.

 Why multiple times?

 Eggs from intestinal worms are shed in the stool, which are what we see when we look at a sample under the microscope.
-However, eggs may not be deposited into the feces 24/7.
+However, the female may not deposit eggs into the feces 24/7.
 Also, every type of worm has a different life cycle.
 Therefore, it is important to check multiple times to make sure your pet is safe!